jjdelacruz1/Phase1Project/README.md

 - Brainstorm of initial app concept
 - Research APIs needed to achieve two objectives: acccess a database of bars searchable by location and mapping markers
 - Read API documentation
+- Breakdown of objectives into smaller tasks
+- Division of code resposiblities
+- Daily scrum meetings to discuss progress and layout agenda
+- Debug and testing on desktop and mobile

 ## What We Learned